Churcha-Cola Revisited (Original publication 2012)

 People wondered, what am I going to drink now?
 They didn’t want something “new” they wanted what they always had.
 “Coke spent a considerable amount of time trying to figure out where it had made a mistake, ultimately concluding that it had underestimated the public impact of the portion of the customer base that would be alienated by the switch.” (wiki) Obviously, the leadership at Coca-Cola were living on another planet.
 Common sense would tell a person it would not work.

 The Real Thing

-At some point the management at Coca Cola became obsessed with market share and forgot that what they were dealing with was more than a tweak in flavor.
-They had made their product, that transcended cultures and time frames, taste like their enemies.
-Amazing!
-Likewise, we have lived long enough to see that the “new” way of conducting meetings and identifying ourselves with the world has not worked in the churches of God.
-In fact, the situation has gotten so bad that Bible-based sermons, hymns and books are now nearly unintelligible to an entire generation of professing Christians.
-By flavoring Christianity like the world, we have sabotaged our own flavor.
-That is to say, we have caused the salt to lose it’s savor by destroying our contrast with the world.
+At some point, the management at Coca-Cola, obsessed with market share, tweaked a time-tested flavor.
+They made their product, which transcended cultures and time frames, taste like their enemies.
+What insanity!
+Likewise, we have lived long enough to see that the “new” meeting style hasn’t worked in the churches.
+Is attendance up?
+What is the trend?
+Bible-based sermons, hymns, and books are nearly unintelligible to an entire generation of professing Christians.
+By flavoring Christianity like the world, we have sabotaged our own uniqueness.
+The kingdom of God is an alternative society.
+Sadly, when we conform to the world, we destroy the contrast we have with the world.

 Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.
 (Romans 2:2 ESV)